Ramin-Hashemi/server-config/README.md

 3. To run and chat with [iME Agent](http://00.00.00.00/iME_Agent):
     - Connect to the remote server.
 There is two options available:
-        1- Using Putty connection
+        1. Using Putty connection
-        2- Using your local machine terminal.
+        2. Using your local machine terminal.
     - In your local machine, run this command with remote server credentials:

       ```
       ssh [username]@[ip-address]
       ```

-      Then, insert remote server password when terminal prompts asks for it.
+      Then, insert remote server password when terminal prompt asks for it.
-    - Finally, run the following command in remote server:
+    - Finally, run the following command in the remote server:

       ```
       ollama run iME